 So now that you’re familiar with the concept of radiation, we’re ready to move forward and learn more about airplane radiation.
 So, what does airplane radiation mean, and where does it come from?

 Does Airplane Radiation Come from Airplanes?

 First, it’s important to understand what we’re talking about when we refer to airplane radiation.
 True, the electronics inside airplanes can be a significant source of EMF radiation exposure during travel.
 But the term “airplane radiation” actually refers to cosmic radiation that hits the plane while in flight.
 That’s right: EMF from outer space.

 We all know that X-rays are harmful if you’re exposed to them for a prolonged period.
 This is why X-ray technicians wear a lead jacket and go to a separate room before turning on the machine.

 Cosmic radiation is a real phenomenon.
 And our earth’s atmosphere is the only thing blocking it from reaching us on the ground.
-When you fly, you reach an altitude where atmospheric protection is weak.
-Therefore, you get exposed to this extremely powerful radiation with no known origins.

 Nobody expected something like this to happen, and nobody could understand it at that moment.
 That’s when NASA contacted physicist Lawrence Pinsky to investigate this strange phenomenon.